eliyacobov1/vision2text-traffic/README.md

 ## Training
 All experiment settings are stored in `config.yaml`.
 Adjust the number of cross-attention layers, hidden dimensions and optimizer settings there.
 Prepare a `dataset.csv` file with columns `image_url`, `text`, and `label` as in `sample_data/dataset.csv`.
+The repository includes a tiny example dataset under `sample_data/` that links to a few images hosted on [picsum.photos](https://picsum.photos).
+By default `train.py` reads from this directory (`--data-dir sample_data`); replace it with the path to your own training data for meaningful experiments.
 ```bash
 python main.py train --config configs/config_classify.yaml
 ```